 The network's habitat variation includes barrier islands/seashores, coastal fresh to brackish marshes, bottomland hardwoods, cypress-tupelogum swamps, Mississippi River alluvial floodplain and loessal bluffs, rolling hill country and pastures, and the dry scrub/grasslands of Edwards Plateau.

-This site provides access to study results, data, and related analysis about the natural resources investigated by the GULN network, its parks, research, and land management partners.
-Park managers use this information to make decisions about park resources.
+This site provides access to study results, data, and related analysis about the natural resources investigated by the GULN network, its parks, research and land management partners.
+Park managers use this information make decisions about park resources.

 Water quality and quantity is monitored quarterly at six locations within the Preserve as directed by the GULN.